 Each particle that left the Absolute is what is commonly known as the Being, or Monad.
 The highest part of that Monad has centered itself in the highest dimension, while other parts have descendent and are residing in dimensions below (some other parts are known as Divine Mother, Divine Father, Atman/Spirit, Divine soul, etc.).
-The consciousness is the smallest part of that Being, and it was that tiny part that got the biggest assignment – to awaken.
+The consciousness is the smallest part of that Being, and it was that tiny part that got the mission to self-realize.
 It can do that in the 3 dimensional world, and that’s the reason why we are now in this dimension.
 The core of what we are is consciousness, and all of us have our own particular Being (our highest core) that is waiting to once again become complete through successful Self-realization that we/consciousness are assigned to do.

-So the consciousness comes on a planet in the physical dimension and starts to experience life through what is known as the Wheel of Samsara (or as a Wheel of Life).
+The consciousness comes on a planet in the physical dimension and starts to experience life through what is known as the Wheel of Samsara (or as a Wheel of Life).
 It starts evolving from the mineral kingdom and lives as a nature spirit, an elemental whose body is of a mineral composition (rocks, stones etc.).
 From there it moves to the vegetable kingdom and lives in many kinds of plants.
 Elementals are not bound to their physical bodies and can stay outside of it whenever they wish.
 These creatures are innocent, pure, and some can be very wise.
 In folk stories they are portrayed as elves, pixies, gnomes (elementals of earth), undines (elementals of water), salamanders (elementals of fire) etc.

 From the vegetable kingdom, the consciousness moves to animal kingdom, and from then on the consciousness is bound by the body for the first time.
 It has also got animal energies that are needed for one to survive as an animal (those energies are also known as egos: instincts, fear, anger, lust, gluttony, envy, pride etc.).
 It starts from simple organisms and it progresses to more and more complex ones.
 This entire process lasts for a very long time.
 And then finally, the consciousness evolves to the human state, taking with it the animal ego energies.
 However, these energies are now more complex due to the intellect that we got upon entering the human state.